alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ---
 It’s a criminal offence to export something on the consolidated control lists outside the UK without the right licence.

+You must have a licence whether you’re exporting them within or outside the [EU](https://www.gov.uk/eu-eea).

 $CTA

 [Download the consolidated control lists](www.gov.uk/government/uploads/system/uploads/attachment_data/file/488993/controllist20151225.pdf) (PDF, 3.28 MB).